coincubellc/coincube/README.md

 The first time you run `docker-compose up` you will need to wait for the database to be populated.
 This should take 10-15 minutes.

 # Using Application
-Once application is running, navigate to: http://0.0.0.0:8080 in your browser.
+Once application is running and the database is populated, navigate to: http://0.0.0.0:8080 in your browser.

 # To connect directly to the database
 TCP/IP <br>